albar965/albar965.github.io/littlenavmap-faq.md

 #### _Little Navmap_ does not start on Linux [**▲**](#top) [🔗](#linux-start) {#linux-start}

-Commonly missing shared libraries can be installed by entering
+Commonly missing shared libraries can be installed by entering `sudo apt install libxcb-xinerama0 libxcb-icccm4`.

-`sudo apt install libxcb-xinerama0 libxcb-icccm4`
+Also missing might be `qt5dxcb` which can be installed with `sudo apt install qt5dxcb-plugin`.

 on a terminal in an Ubuntu or derived system.
 Use your system package manager (`rpm`, `pacman`, etc.) to install missing libraries if using another system.